Upstream Arts

 Group portrait of three UA Teaching Artists.
 Pedro, a long-haired, bearded, and nonbinary person; Nora, a Latine woman with long curly hair, and Chavonn a black femme with black curly hair, all stand in a row.
 Pedro and Nora are smiling big, Chavonn has their head up in laughter.We're changing mindsets about ability and disability.

-But we will not leave ourselves or our community behind.
-We are still here, still dancing, still singing, still creating, still advocating, and still finding ways to show up for ourselves and each other, with playfulness, with creativity, and with joy.
-Through residencies in schools, adult day programs, and community settings, we meet individuals with disabilities of all ages, everywhere they live, work, and play, to practice and create together.
+• Through residencies in schools, adult day programs, and community settings, our teams of highly skilled Teaching Artists meet individuals with disabilities of all ages, everywhere they live, work, and play, to practice and create together.

-This spring, it will take $65,000 to fund our innovative arts programming for students learning about healthy relationships, adults practicing self-advocacy, and individuals with disabilities at every stage of life fully embracing their human right to learn, to grow and change over time, and to creatively shape and mold the life and world we all want.
+This year, it will take $127,000 to fund our innovative arts programming for students learning about healthy relationships, adults practicing self-advocacy, and individuals with disabilities at every stage of life fully embracing their human right to learn, to grow and change over time, and to creatively mold the lives they want.

-We invite you to invest in this work in any amount meaningful to you by June 30, 2024.
+We invite you to invest in this work in any amount meaningful to you.
 With every dollar, you are sustaining a creative community.
-Because of you, we are still persisting.
-We are still here.
-We are still thriving.
-Thank you.
+Together, we reshape the world.

 In community,